ARPspoofing/Peggle/README.md

 Furthermore, there is a `Level` struct designed to conform to the Codable protocol.
 This conformance enables seamless encoding and decoding, facilitating the storage of level data within the CoreDataManager, a feature which will be elaborated on later in the guide.

 In the Model, a superclass named `GameObject` has been created to represent game objects.
 The decision to use classes for these representations was motivated by the need to mutate game object data while maintaining reference to the original object.
 To ensure rigorous software engineering principles, `makeDeepCopy()` in classes ensures deep copy done.
 This enables functionalities like dragging pegs across the screen while following software principles.
 Subsequently, a `MovableObject` protocol was established, inheriting from `GameObject`.
-From there, a `CircularMovableObject` protocol was derived, inheriting from `MovableObject`.
+From there, a `CircularMovableObject` protocol, `TriangularMovableProtocol` and `RectangularMovableProtocol` was derived, inheriting from `MovableObject`.
 The `Peg` class extends both `CircularMovableObject` and `GameObject`.
-The rationale behind introducing `CircularMovableObject` is twofold: to adhere to object-oriented principles and to employ a design pattern reminiscent of the decorator pattern.
+The rationale behind introducing the shape protocols is twofold: to adhere to object-oriented principles and to employ a design pattern reminiscent of the decorator pattern.
 This design approach ensures extensibility while preserving closure to modification, thereby upholding the open-closed principle.
-For instance, if new game objects such as triangles or rectangles are introduced in the future, the system can accommodate them without violating the open-closed principle.
-Instead of augmenting the existing attributes like radius with additional properties such as width or length, new protocols like `RectangleMovableObject` or `TriangleMovableObject` can be created, each incorporating the necessary additional variables.

 Here is the class diagram representing the various aforementioned models present in the application.